Withdrawing from Individual Courses

 Withdrawing from All Classes

-On-campus students who need to withdraw from all classes after the semester begins, must contact the Director of Enrollment Support Services (Student Center (SC) L-20, 765-285-3312) and complete an application for withdrawal.
+On-campus students who need to withdraw from all classes after the semester begins, must contact the Cardinal Central (765-285-3312) and complete an application for withdrawal.
 The procedure is not official unless it is completed in this office.
 Students are strongly encouraged to discuss their withdrawal intention with the staff in this office before removing any courses from their schedule.
 They will help you understand how your decision affects your grades, refunds, your financial aid awards or student loans, housing contracts, and your potential return.
 You must continue to attend classes until you have submitted a completed withdrawal form.

 If you withdraw from all courses, instructors will be notified.
 Each instructor will be asked to report the last day of attendance and a grade of "W" will be given for each course, provided you withdraw by the published deadline.
 Grades of "W" will appear on your transcript and will not affect your GPA.